2024-Surf-LLMarking/LLMarking/README.md

 This project aims to achieve high concurrency automatic short answer grading (ASAG) system and implement the construction of service.

-* vLLM supports Continuous batching of incoming requests, using an extra thread for inferencing.
-* vLLM provides abstracts of asyncio, using asyncio http framework after abstracts of uvicorn+FastAPI to achieve http api privision.
-* vLLM stream response of next token, providing chunk streaming response based on FastAPI.
 * Prompt-learning enables LLMs to handle downstream tasks even without fintuning.
 We implemented zero-shot, one-shot, and few-shot to test the performances of different LLMs.
 * LoRA/QLoRA enables us to finetune to model with less GPU resources such as memory and computation capacity.
 This can be happening when continuous poor performances was witnessed even after trials of various prompt-learning.
+* vLLM supports Continuous batching of incoming requests, using an extra thread for inferencing.
+* vLLM provides abstracts of asyncio, using asyncio http framework after abstracts of uvicorn+FastAPI to achieve http api privision.

 ## Supported models